Please choose a different web browser.

 Mira is licensed for unlimited use on a single computer.
 That means anyone who uses your computer is free to use Mira, with single or multiple user accounts.

-However, if you require the use of Mira on multiple computers, within the same household or otherwise, you must purchase a Mira license for each of those installations.
+However, if you require the use of Mira on multiple computers, within the same household or otherwise, you should purchase a Mira license for each of those installations.

 We have a special Mira Family Pack available which allows installation on 3 computers within the same household for a special price.